 If your tree is public:

 Other subscribers can view all content in your tree except information about living people and notes.
-In addition, you can share an individual person (living or not) from your tree through Story View.
-They can also see your user name or full name depending on your account settings.
+Other users can also see your user name or full name depending on your account settings.

 If your tree is private:

 Other subscribers cannot view the contents of your tree.
-However, limited information about deceased individuals in your tree (name, birth year, and birthplace) will appear in search results within Ancestry.com sites.
-If a subscriber wants to view your tree, they can contact you anonymously through the Ancestry.com messaging service, and you can decide whether or not to give them access.
-In addition, you can share an individual person (living or not) from your tree through Story View.
+However, limited information about deceased individuals in your tree (name, birth year, and birthplace) will appear in search results within Ancestry Community sites.
+If a subscriber wants to view your tree, they can contact you anonymously through the Ancestry messaging service, and you can decide whether or not to respond or give them access.

 If your tree is unindexed (hidden):